 As you can clearly see, contamination can cause issues for your turbocharger and negatively affect the engine’s performance, so it’s important to stick to the cleaning schedules found in your turbocharger’s operation manual.

-If you cannot resolve the issue following the guidance given by the operation manual, don’t hesitate to contact your allocated ABB Turbocharging service station – we’re happy to provide the support you need.
+If you cannot resolve the issue following the guidance given by the operation manual, don’t hesitate to contact your allocated Accelleron service station – we’re happy to provide the support you need.